Have you noticed how self-doubt often tends to creep in as you try to complete a project, decide on a new direction, or open up to a new relationship?

 Take 15-20 minutes a day to pause and recharge.
-Sit down quietly with yourself to practice mindful breathing.
-No expectations, other than finding an oasis of calm presence in the midst of your day.
+Sit down quietly with yourself to practice mindful breathing with no expectations other than finding an oasis of calm presence amid your day.
 As you sit and breathe, allow thoughts to come and go.
 Do not chase after them.
 Instead, observe them as they pass by.

 Emotions are like waves.
 Let them wash over you as you breathe.
 Fighting against emotions is like fighting with the wind.
 You’ll be left breathless and vulnerable.
 Your emotions can guide you and show you what you need to do to take care of yourself.
 Notice them as they come and go.

 - Journal your way out of self-doubt.

 Think of your journal as a good and trustworthy friend.
 What do you want to talk about?
 Is there a question pressing down on you?
 Be curious about your feelings of self-doubt.
 You can ask:

 - Why do I feel that I am not good enough?
 Where is this coming from?
 Is it true?

 - Why do I compare myself to others?

 - How does this habit stop me from doing what I want to do?

 - When did I feel like this before?
 How did it all turn out?